VerdommeMan/OT-AM/docs/mkdocs/docs/usage.md

 # Usage

-After aquiring the module ([see README](https://github.com/VerdommeMan/OT-AM))
+After acquiring the module ([see README](https://github.com/VerdommeMan/OT-AM))

-You can do this anyway you want.
+You can do this any way you want.
 But this is how I would do it:

 ## SERVER ONLY
 Module in ServerStorage and require from scripts in ServerScriptService.